kiddkevin00/Android-App-Project-----Stock-Helper/README.md

 - Accelerate Server data computation

 ## How to run it
 Simply clone the project to local repository.
-After enter AWS credential including Secret Key and Access Key in '''AwsCredentials.properties''', then run it either on simulator or any Android device.
+After enter AWS credential including Secret Key and Access Key in ```AwsCredentials.properties```, then run it either on simulator or any Android device.